davidmpeace/laravel-db-cache/README.md

 # Squirrel

-Squirrel is the best Eloquent cacheing solution.
-A package for Laravel that automatically caches and retrieves models when querying records using [Eloquent ORM](http://laravel.com/docs/eloquent).
-When Squirrel is used, you can expect to see orders of magnitude fewer queries to your database, with 100% confidence you will never be retrieving stale data from Cache.
+Squirrel is an Eloquent cacheing solution that handles the complexities of 'remembers' and 'forgets' for you.
+This package is intended to be used with Laravel.
+Squirrel automatically caches and retrieves models when querying records using [Eloquent ORM](http://laravel.com/docs/eloquent).
+When Squirrel is used, you can expect to see orders of magnitude fewer queries to your database, with the confidence you will never be retrieving stale data from Cache.

 ## License